jbmorlot/PeakCaller/README.md

 vectB = Peaks_Caller(vect,getPval=True)
 ```

-Note:By default, the windows are compute in parallel, using all the cores of the machine.
+Note: By default, the distribution parameters inside windows are computed in parallel,
-To change it, change Ncore parameter.
+using all the cores of the machine (`Ncore=-1`).